Louisiana Bar Card Lookup – Responsible Vendor ATC Website Tutorial

 Are you a Junior, Senior, the third, etc.?

 If you have a suffix on your name such as Jr., Sr., III, etc., the Louisiana ATC may have recorded your last name as just that.
 Try entering JR as your last name and then enter the last four numbers of your Social.
 Try also adding a period to JR if the first search didn’t work.
 You may find it listed as that, but your certification should have your name properly entered on it.
+Contact the Alcohol Tobacco Control office if any changes are required.

 Do a search using their website.